 DID YOU KNOW?

-Within the Ojibwe Tribe, dreams, or visions in the night, were so vital that children were not given a name until a “namer” (an individual designated to name the child) after the individual had a dream about what name should be given to the child.
+Within the Ojibwe Tribe, dreams, or visions in the night, were so vital that children were not given a name until a “namer” (an individual designated to name the child) had a dream about what name should be given to the child.
 This “namer” may have also given the child a charm that was woven in the design to resemble the web of a spider so as to protect the infant’s dreams.
 This, along with the remaining child’s toys, such as bells, shells and pouches made of leather, this “dream catcher” was hung on the child’s cradleboard by the hoop.
 Larger ones would be hung up so that everybody could enjoy a restful night.
 It is NEVER too late to choose your dream catcher.Pop over to the shop and choose the right one for you.

 To find out more or to book a Class or Workshop, please click on the button below and fill out the form